Northumberland Avenue: Properties

 The Playhouse Theatre has been on Northumberland Avenue since 1882.

 Several British government departments have been located in buildings on Northumberland Avenue; the Ministry of Defence and the Air Ministry formerly occupied the triangular-shaped Hotel Metropole on the street.
 Other buildings include the Nigerian High Commission at No. 9 and a London School of Economics halls of residence.

 The Playhouse Theatre on Northumberland Avenue was built by Sefton Parry and opened in 1882 as the Avenue Theatre.
 George Alexander produced his first play here.
 In 1905, the theatre was destroyed after part of Charing Cross Station fell on it, and was rebuilt two years later.
 Alec Guinness first performed on stage at the theatre.
 It was used for BBC broadcasts from 1951 to 1975, broadcasting radio comedies such as The Goon Show and several sessions by the Beatles.

 The Grand Hotel was built between 1882 and 1887.
-It had seven floors, 500 rooms and a large ballroom which has largely survived intact from its original design.
-The original reception room was renamed the Mayflower Room in 1923, and is now called the Salon.
-Unlike other hotels on Northumberland Avenue that were taken over by the War Office, the Grand has survived as an entertainment and exhibition venue.
+It had seven floors, 500 rooms and a large ballroom.
+The building served as a hotel until the First World War when it was used by the war office for the accommodation of military officers.
+It has since been used as offices and was entirely rebuilt with a near identical facade in 1986.
+Today it is better known as the Grand Building(s).

 The Hotel Metropole was designed by Frederick Gordon and constructed between 1883 and 1885.
 Prince Albert, later King Edward VII, was a regular visitor to the hotel, entertaining guests in its Royal Suite.

 It had become one of the most popular hotels in London by the turn of the 20th century, being described by the War Office in 1914 as "of world-wide reputation", and was the original location of the Aero Club and Alpine Club.
 In 1936, it was leased to the Government for £300,000 (now £) to provide temporary accommodation for various departments.
 During World War II, room 424 was used as the headquarters of MI9, the principal section of military intelligence supporting Allied prisoners of war.
 The hotel continued to be operated as a government building after the war, and began to be used by the Air Ministry in 1951.
 The building was sold by the Crown Estates in 2007 and reopened in 2011 as part of the Corinthia Hotel London.